garylirocks/quickrefs/azure-storage.markdown

   - The start/expiry time and permissions
   - The `sig=F%6GRVAZ5Cdj2Pw4txxxxx` part is an HMAC computed over a string-to-sign and key using SHA256, then encoded using Base64

+  The only way to revoke an ad-hoc SAS is to change the account access keys.

 - Service SAS with stored access policy

-  - Instead of specify the permissions and time on each SAS, you define a **stored access policy** at the container level (blob container or file share).
-Then reference this policy when you create a service SAS.
+  - Instead of specify the permissions and time on each SAS, you define a **stored access policy** at the container level (blob container, file share, queue or table).
+You can have a maximum of five stored access policies per container.
+  - Then reference this policy when you create a service SAS, *seems you can only do this programmatically, not in the Portal*
   - This allows you to change the permissions or duration without having to regenerate the storage account keys.
+  - Create a policy using CLI

+    ```sh
+    az storage container policy create \
+      --name <stored access policy identifier> \
+      --container-name <container name> \
+      --start <start time UTC datetime> \
+      --expiry <expiry time UTC datetime> \
+      --permissions <(a)dd, (c)reate, (d)elete, (l)ist, (r)ead, or (w)rite> \
+      --account-key <storage account key> \
+      --account-name <storage account name>
+    ```

 Two typical designs for using Azure Storage to store user data: